 After living for two years in Kyoto I got the N1 level certification in December 2015, while working full-time in London.
 Below you will find the resources I used to prepare and the way I managed my time to fit studies in my days.
 Please note that it is highly recommended to start preparing well in advance and to dedicate a few months of studies to this test.
 Don’t underestimate it!

 First of all, if you are serious about studying Japanese, I would recommend you buy an electronic dictionary (電子辞書 denshi jisho).
 They are quite expensive, but they are worth the investment if you compare their functions to those of any app or online dictionary.
 I use a Casio Ex-word and I love it.

-You can also make the best of your lunch break: bring a book and read at least a little bit everyday, it will expand your vocabulary and it’s great excercise for the reading comprehension.
-For many students this is the hardest bit of the test, especially because the time is hardly enough.
+You can also make the best of your lunch break: bring a book and read at least a little bit every day, it will expand your vocabulary and it’s great exercise for the reading comprehension.
+For many students, this is the hardest bit of the test, especially because the time is tight.
 It is vital to train yourself to skim read and to learn how to read fast!
 It’s important for you to choose the right material according to your level.
 It doesn’t have to be so difficult you don’t understand most words, but also not too easy to improve your vocabulary.

 JLPT is a very rigid test and you will need a specific set of skills, not just a general knowledge of the language.
-I would recommend you get some textbooks specifically created as a preparation for this test, for example the Kanzen Master series.
-For kanji I used the books printed by the language school I used to study at, Arc Academy.
-I also used two mock tests to try if I could make it with the time.
+I would recommend you get some textbooks specifically created as a preparation for this test, for example, the Kanzen Master series.
+For kanji, I used the books printed by the language school I used to study at, Arc Academy.
+I also used two mock tests to try if I could make it in time.

-This article is a good starting point to prepare for N1 level of the exam.
+This article is a good starting point to prepare for the N1 level of the exam.

 Do you have any suggestions, secrets or tools you used to study Japanese?